 In 2000, Chilindron received a Joan Mitchell Foundation grant and began working with transparent materials.
 Her work has expanded to include the exploration of layered colors and moveable geometric forms.
 "I like to see all the sides of the work without walking around," she says.
 "You can stay still and walk with your mind around the works."

-2013: Marta Chilindron, Special Project, Museum of Latin American Art (MOLAA), Long Beach, CA, USA
+2013 Marta Chilindron, Integral Geometries, Museum of Latin American Art (MOLAA), Long Beach, CA, USA

 Touched by Light, (A Street Work), New York, NY, USA (with Eduardo Costa)

 1991 Living Sculptures, (series of 4), with Eduardo Costa, New York, NY, USA

 1987 Outdoor Installation, CUNY, QCC, Bayside, New York, NY, USA